-PERSONNEL:

-This budget category should be used when employees are positions within the applicant agency and/or the implementing agency is a division (under the same unit of government) of the applicant agency.
+PERSONNEL: This budget category should be used when employees are positions within the applicant agency and/or the implementing agency is a division (under the same unit of government) of the applicant agency.

-The Personnel Budget should take into account overtime, time needed to acquire new staff, and changing demands for personnel during the course of the project.
+The Personnel Budget should consider overtime, time needed to acquire new staff, and changing demands for personnel during the course of the project.